aslakjs/TDT4102/README.md

 All code © Aslak Strand

-Code should be deemed only as a guideline if needed.
+Code should be deemed only as a potential guideline, not an exact solution.